 Depending on what you're looking to get out of the place, you can do a quick tour of Notre Dame in as little as fifteen minutes.
 Tourists file in the right side and stroll along to the back, make the U-turn, and make their way back, exiting out the other big front door.
 It's not a long walk, but of course most people want to take their time and take everything in, so you might just get stuck moving at the speed of the crowd.

-The place really is stunning, and while you're taking in the sort of big-picture, overall ambience of the place, there are a few neat details that are worth checking out:
+The place really is stunning, and while you're taking in the sort of big-picture, overall ambiance of the place, there are a few neat details that are worth checking out:

 I'm really partial to the statue of Jeanne D'Arc (Joan of Arc) about halfway back on the right side, sort of tucked into a corner.
 If you're looking for her you won't miss her, but if you're not, you'll probably be too distracted looking up at the huge central stained glass windows to notice good ol' crazy Joan.